zoldello/fencing/README.rst

 The docs folder container standard files.
 However, the release subfolder contain information I used to code this application like user stories and acceptance criteria.
 While I did not strictly follow it, still, you can look into it if you are interested in some early thinkings I had about this application.

 You can get a executable of this application in the dist folder.
-You need to uncompress the file in it.
+You need to uncompress the file in it (see Usage section).

 The other files like AUTHORS.rst are standard python files.